This article was updated on September 3, 2021

 “I know I shouldn’t complain, and don’t get me wrong I love my kids, but….”

-Life right now is weird for some and downright horrible for others.
+The pandemic has been weird for most and downright horrible for others.
 Sometimes letting these frustrations out can build bonds just as quickly as talking about all the goods things we have going on in our lives.

 6. “Lately, I’ve been sick of video.
 But this was fun.”

-I asked my wife for some suggestions of phrases she likes to hear from people and without hesitation, she said the words above.
+I asked my wife for some suggestions of phrases she likes to hear from people.
+Without hesitation, she said the words above.

-It may sound a bit cheesy but it works.
-Plus, a strong last impression plays a major role in someone’s overall impression of you.
+It may sound a bit cheesy, but it works.; a strong last impression plays a major role in someone’s overall impression of you.
 So if you enjoyed speaking with them, let them know.

 “I gotta be honest, I wasn’t looking forward to another video call, but this was great.”